 Most people naturally experience changes in sleepiness and alertness throughout the day, with two dips in alertness in a 24-hour day.
 Usually, the larger dip occurs around 2–6 a.m. and the smaller one around 1–4 p.m.
 These patterns are controlled by our circadian biological clock, which regulates the timing of periods of alertness and sleepiness throughout the day by responding to light and dark, consequently affecting our physical and mental states.

-Lack of sleep kills productivity and has a negative impact on almost everything else.
-Every aspect of human biology is influenced by a lack of sleep: mental capabilities, reaction time, memory, awareness and many other faculties can go down by as much as 50%.
-Sleep deprivation also aggravates medical conditions and makes people more likely to remain overweight or to gain weight.
-And it causes fatigue, which not only affects productivity at home and at work but is also dangerous.
+Lack of sleep kills productivity and has a negative impact on almost every other performance factor.
+And that’s because every aspect of human biology is influenced by it: mental capabilities, reaction time, memory, awareness and many other faculties can go down by as much as 50% affecting productivity at home and at work.

 The simplest solution

-Getting enough sleep really is that important, so what can a safety professional do to resolve sleep issues?
+Getting enough sleep and listening to our circadian clocks really is that important, so what can a safety professional do to resolve sleep issues?
 You can’t control workers’ lifestyle and you can hardly force them to get enough sleep, but if you address the seriousness of the problem and show concern for their well-being, they might be willing to make a few changes to improve their sleep habits.

 You can start by sharing a few steps people can take to ensure a good night’s sleep: